Halos After Cataract Surgery

 Multifocal halos, which are a type of glare, are caused by the lens being unable to focus on the object you’re looking at.
 They’re most common in multifocal lenses and occur as a result of light being scattered as it passes through the lens and onto your retina.

-See also Newtown Dental Surgery
+See also Brachymetatarsia Surgery

 Multifocal halos are not permanent, but they can persist for up to three months after you’ve had LASIK or PRK, or for about one week after you’ve had laser assisted in situ keratomileusis (LASIK).